eLearning Day Frequently Asked Questions for Parents

 Q: Who do I contact if I need help during the eLearning Day?

 A: Your child’s teacher(s) will be your direct contact for any questions regarding assignments, instruction, or technical support.
-An instructional guide is available to assist parents/students with logging into Google Classroom is on the FCS eLearning Day website. www.franklinschools.org/elearning
+A document to assist parents/students with logging into Google Classroom is on the FCS eLearning Day website. www.franklinschools.org/elearning.

 Q: What kinds of activities will my child be doing on an eLearning Day?